How to Build A Guitar Practice Routine That Gets Results

 So you have some goals?
 Great!
 Next, break each down into smaller goals.
 For example, if the goal is to learn a solo, you could break this down by licks.
 So, each lick becomes its own goal.

-When you’ve broken each goal into smaller goal then you have the start of a plan.
+When you’ve broken each goal into smaller goals, you have the start of a plan.
 As with any plan, it’s only good if you follow it and measure your results.

 Next on to time.
 How do you have available guitar practice?
 An hour a day, 4 hours daily?